 Asparagus spears burst from the ground and grow 5-6 inches a day in the spring, silky purple fingers shooting upward through the milkweed.
 When the weather gets warm, you have to visit them every day and harvest those that are ready to eat.
 You can eat the young stalks raw, juicy and sweet as fresh corn.
 If you let them go too long, they form tough skins—weatherproofing for vegetables—then bolt (turn to seed).

 We’re out here this afternoon to pick what’s ready.
 The season is winding down and there are fewer spears than there were before: now you have to look for them.
-My eyes have trouble differentiating colors in sunlight, so the purple asparagus and the green milkweed and the tan hay blend together in an abstract tumble of shapes and textures and levels.
+My eyes have some trouble differentiating colors in sunlight, so the purple asparagus and the green milkweed and the tan hay blend together in an abstract tumble of shapes and textures and levels.
 I run my hand along each row, three inches above the ground, until a smooth stalk brushes the side of my palm.
 I grab it with my left hand, use the knife in my right to slice it off near the ground, and drop it in a bucket strapped at my hip.
-I move on down the row this way, arm outstretched, coming to terms with the fact that I would not make a very good farmer.
+I move on down the row this way, arm outstretched, reading garden braille.

 The asparagus sway like raised hands in the breeze.
 I’d sway and sing praise, too, if this were my home, I think to myself, as the blue sky meets goldenrod meadow and the trees rustle greetings as I pass.
 The challenge, I suppose, is to rejoice even when the ground is wet and muddy, the sky a gunflint gray, the wind biting.
 The asparagus will reach even then, daring me to pick another, to bend again, to savor sweetness before it vanishes into flowers and fuzz no longer meant for me.